 The Gaia Hypothesis

-Stepping aside from the celestial and the subatomic to the planetary scale reveals another instance of nature accommodating biological needs.
+Stepping aside from the realm of fundamental constants to something more tangible, the Earth, reveals another instance of nature accommodating biological needs.
 This is the situation that scientist James Lovelock characterized with his Gaia hypothesis.
 The hypothesis raises questions about chance/coincidence versus design/creativity in nature.
 Lovelock named his hypothesis after an Earth goddess, because it suggests a planetary organism.
 The hypothesis suggests that the model of one integrated, self-regulating metabolism—a geophysiology— might be the most useful scientific understanding of the Earth as a whole.
 The idea is inspired by the interlaced feedback exchanges among environments and their inhabitants that keep conditions suitable for those inhabitants.
 That is, a kind of thermal and chemical self-regulation keeps Earth bio-friendly.
 It's a peculiar thing.

 But that is far from being the case.

 The Earth's stable, long-term disequilibrium is not a randomly fluctuating one.
 Despite volcanism, meteoric impacts, variations in solar output, and other perturbations, once complex organisms appeared on Earth, the Earth's environment never veered outside the tightly constrained parameters needed to keep complex life living.
-Not only is the biosphere sitting, anomalously, in a stable state removed from the expectations of equilibrium chemistry, but also, that anomalous position is precisely what is needed to support complex life.
+Not only is the biosphere sitting, anomalously, in a stable state removed from the expectations of equilibrium chemistry, but also, that anomalous position is in the narrow range needed to support complex life.
 Is it just a coincidence that the Earth maintains itself in the way needed to keep a complex biosphere humming stably, far from equilibrium?

 It’s like the anthropic coincidences.
 Plants and animals are lucky.
 Everything is working in their favor.
-Life thrives in the peculiarly stable, far-from-equilibrium conditions of Earth, because the physical constants happen to coincide with the needs of biology..
+Life thrives in the peculiarly stable, far-from-equilibrium conditions of Earth, because fundamental physics and chemistry happen to coincide with the needs of biology.